nb312/nb312.github.io/_posts/2018-08-24-dart-lesson1-hello-world.md

 ```

 # Command line
 if you like command line ,you may want to use the command lines,but here,I do not want to take it ,for I just want to learn the language syntax at this time.
-So sorry about that.If you
+So sorry about that.If you want to use it ,just run `dart -h` ,you can see the base command about it.

-#
+# Checked Mode
+when you run a dart file in dart, there are two modes ,the one is production mode ,the other is the debug mode or test mode ,If you want to use the debug mode, just run file as this `dart -c xxx.dart`,at this mode ,if you have some error or warning ,the Dart VM will prints some detail messages in the terminal.